1. Home

 Sleep is so important.
 By getting the proper amount of sleep, your child will be at their best to handle the day.

 When kids don’t get enough sleep, they’re starting their day at a disadvantage.
 They can be irritable and have a hard time concentrating.
-You can see how much sleep your child should be getting here.
+It’s during sleep that our bodies repair themselves, and the brain cleanses itself.

 Spiritual beliefs can support a person when they need support the most.
 Share your beliefs with your child and let them know what type of role your belief plays in your life.

-If your family goes to church, your child will already have some knowledge of this and the community your faith brings.
+If your family attends a regular religious event like church or temple, your child will already have some knowledge of this and the community your faith brings.
 If not, your child could be clueless when it comes to your beliefs and what they mean to you.
 The next time you’re in a situation where your spiritual beliefs play a role, let your child know what that role is.

 Carolyn Savage